agency42/agency42-website/docs/case-study-research.md

 # Case Study Research & Inspiration

+**Note:** Our case studies must now align with our core strategy of building **new capabilities and strategic advantages.** While time and cost savings are valuable, the primary narrative of each case study should focus on how we helped a client do something they couldn't do before, enter a new market, or create a durable competitive advantage.

 This document collects references and notes on exceptional case-study examples to inform the redesign of Agency42's project section.

 ## Reference Gallery (Screenshot + Link + Key Takeaways)